Keyfactor/gcp-secretmanager-pam/README.md

 ### Initial Configuration of PAM Provider
-In order to allow Keyfactor to use the new Google Secret Manager PAM Provider, the definition needs to be added to the application database.
+In order to allow Keyfactor to use the new Google Cloud Secret Manager PAM Provider, the definition needs to be added to the application database.
 This is done by running the provided [add_PAMProvider.sql](./add_PAMProvider.sql) script on the Keyfactor application database, which only needs to be done one time.

 If you have a hosted environment or need assistance completing this step, please contact Keyfactor Support.

 ### Configuring Parameters
-The following are the parameter names and a description of the values needed to configure the Google Secret Manager PAM Provider.
+The following are the parameter names and a description of the values needed to configure the Google Cloud Secret Manager PAM Provider.

 __Initialization Parameters for each defined PAM Provider instance__
 | Initialization parameter | Display Name | Description |